tangowhisky37/PracticalPerformanceAnalyst/_posts/2017-12-14-Do-You-Have-What-It-Takes.md

 Systems Performance Engineering stresses the need to view Performance proactively throughout the software development phases right from the requirements phase until the operational phase.
 In this proactive mode -

 * A Performance Engineer is involved right from the initial requirements gathering phase ensuring that the relevant Non Functional Attributes are defined (has direct linkage to the expected business outcomes) appropriately,
-* To the design phase where the Performance Engineer works with the design team on selecting sensible design patterns for performance/scalability (based on the agreed Non Functional Requirements)
+* At the design phase where the Performance Engineer works with the design team on selecting sensible design patterns for performance/scalability (based on the agreed Non Functional Requirements)
-* To the Performance Testing phase where the Performance Engineer is responsible for working with his team of Performance testers to put together the approach
+* At the Performance Testing phase where the Performance Engineer is responsible for working with his team of Performance testers to put together the approach
 * Then execute based on the agreed approach
 * Finally onto the operational phase where the Performance Engineer is responsible for putting in place a relevant monitoring/management approach which could involve use of analytics solutions (Splunk) combined with APM (Application Performance Management) solutions to measure and report on system performance.